vmware/container-service-extension/docs/CSE_ADMIN.md

 * Monitor status of CSE Server and clusters
 * Operate CSE as a service
+* Enable a given organization vdc for either Native or Enterprise PKS deployments.
+This command is necessary only when more than one K8 provider exists in the system

 The following show useful sample commands.